moxystudio/node-promptly/README.md

     'validator': null,
     // Automatically retry if a validator fails 'retry': false,
+    // Do not print what the user types
+    'silent': false,
     // Input and output streams to read and write to 'input': process.stdin,
     'output': process.stdout